Douglas Southern Electric Tramway: Motors

+Trailers

+Remains

 There is little left of the line as it was, save for the castellated entrance to the Marine Drive itself.
 The tramway's sheds and workshops were located mid-way along the line at Little Ness, together with the power station for generating the electricity but this was filled in and is now a car park.
 The roadway has been closed for several years owing to a number of serious landslides, but in the 1960s the local authority of Douglas Corporation attempted to rejuvenate the area by introducing a bus service on the coastal route.
 However, it was short-lived owing to further landslides which made the road unsafe.
 Today parts of the route can be used by motor traffic, but a stretch north of Little Ness is only open to pedestrians.
 The route of this railway provides views of the Irish Sea, and forms part of the Isle of Man's coastal footpath Raad ny Foillan (Way of the Gull), created in 1986.

-There exists a film of a ride on this tramway in 1902 made by Mitchell and Kenyon and available at the film British Film Institute].
+There exists a film of a ride on this tramway in 1902 made by Mitchell and Kenyon and available at the British Film Institute.
 The journey has been described as a white knuckle ride.

+After closure, motor car no. 1 was rescued from the line's isolated depot and, after a period of storage on the island, the car was moved in 1956 to London, where it was restored and put on display in the British Transport Museum.
+When that museum closed, its ownership was transferred to the city's Science Museum.
+Since 1975 it has been on long-term loan to the National Tramway Museum at Crich in Derbyshire, where it is on static display in the exhibition hall.